Regret Analysis of Learning-Based MPC with Partially-Unknown Cost Function: Proposed Approach

 \section{Proposed Approach}

-We develop a \textit{non-myopic exploitation policy} that can achieve effective regret bounds for the non-stationary and nonlinear LBMPC model introduced in Section \ref{sec:problemform}.
-When compared with the other well-known strategies in the MAB literature, Thompson Sampling (TS) and Upper Confidence Bound (UCB), an $\epsilon$-greedy approach is significantly easier from a computational standpoint for combining with the LBMPC formulation of our non-myopic exploitation problem.
-TS requires characterization of the posterior distribution which is indeed not possible under the general dynamics that we consider.
+We develop a \textit{non-myopic $\epsilon$-greedy algorithm} that can achieve effective regret bounds for the non-stationary and nonlinear LBMPC introduced in Section \ref{sec:problemform}.
+Our choice of algorithm aims to draw a connection between the control and MAB literature.
+A possible alternative could be adding additive noise to the control inputs which we leave as a future work.
+When compared with the other well-known MAB strategies, Thompson Sampling (TS) and Upper Confidence Bound (UCB), $\epsilon$-greedy is significantly easier from a computational standpoint for combining with the LBMPC formulation of our non-myopic exploitation problem.
+TS requires characterization of the posterior distribution which is indeed not possible under the general dynamics considered.
 Similarly, UCB requires being able to compute the confidence bounds which is not feasible in this framework.
-Hence, those strategies are not practical for the kinds of applications that we are interested in.
-That is why our non-myopic exploitation policy is characterized as a novel $\epsilon$-greedy algorithm that is computable for many real-life systems.
+Hence, those strategies are not practical for the kinds of applications we are interested in.